Migration and migrant population statistics

 Germany reported the largest total number of immigrants (1 029.9 thousand) in 2016, followed by the United Kingdom (589.0 thousand), Spain (414.7 thousand), France (378.1 thousand), and Italy (300.8 thousand).
 Germany reported the highest number of emigrants in 2016 (533.8 thousand), followed by the United Kingdom (340.4 thousand), Spain (327.3 thousand), France (309.8 thousand), Poland (236.4 thousand) and Romania (207.6 thousand).
 A total of 21 of the EU Member States reported more immigration than emigration in 2016, but in Bulgaria, Croatia, Latvia, Lithuania, Poland, Portugal and Romania the number of emigrants outnumbered the number of immigrants.

-Relative to the size of the resident population, Luxembourg recorded the highest rates of immigration in 2013 (39 immigrants per 1 000 persons), followed by Malta (20 immigrants per 1 000 persons) and Cyprus (15 immigrants per 1 000 persons) — see Figure 1.
-The highest rates of emigration in 2013 were reported for Cyprus (29 emigrants per 1 000 persons) and Luxembourg (20 emigrants per 1 000 persons) and Ireland (18 immigrants per 1 000 persons).
+Relative to the size of the resident population, Luxembourg recorded the highest rates of immigration in 2014 (40 immigrants per 1 000 persons), followed by Malta (21 immigrants per 1 000 persons) and Ireland (15 immigrants per 1 000 persons) — see Figure 1.
+The highest rates of emigration in 2014 were reported for Cyprus (28 emigrants per 1 000 persons), Luxembourg (20 emigrants per 1 000 persons) and Ireland (18 immigrants per 1 000 persons).

 Immigration to the EU-28 from non-member countries was 2.4 million in 2016

 Regarding the gender distribution of immigrants to the EU Member States in 2014, there were slightly more men than women (53 % compared with 47 %).
 The Member State reporting the highest share of male immigrants was Latvia (62 %); by contrast, the highest share of female immigrants was reported in Cyprus (70 %).

 The number of people residing in an EU Member State with citizenship of a non-member country on 1 January 2017 was 21.6 million, representing 4.2 % of the EU-28 population.
 In addition, there were 16.9 million persons living in one of the EU Member States on 1 January 2017 with the citizenship of another EU Member State.

 In all of the EU Member States except for Estonia, the Czech Republic and Latvia, the number of people born in a non-member country was larger than the number of people with citizenship of a non-member country.

 Acquisitions of citizenship